wangziqi2013/wangziqi2013.github.io/_posts/2021-09-25-one-step-forward-two-steps-back.markdown

 software is developed for managed environment where human operators need to intervene.
 This may harm open-source innovation as serverless users are less interested to try them.

+The paper validated the above points using two prototype applications.
+The first one trains a neural network and then uses the trained model to classify texts.
+The second application simulates distributed leader election, which is a common scenario in distributed systems.
+Both examples show that serverless incurs higher cost and has longer execution time.
+In the first example, the major overhead is reading large chunks of data from the underlying storage for model training, since serverless functions must pull data from the persistent storage before each iteration, and push them back after the iteration.